KayvonRanjbar/project-01/README.md

 # Description
-serveNow is a single page full CRUD application for service projects.
+ServeNow is a single page full CRUD application for service projects.
 Allows you to add multiple organizers for each project.
 Incorporates a Google Places API search so you don't have to enter the entire address!

 # Technologies Used
 * Mongoose